 Second, the lymphatic system is central to the body’s detoxification efforts.
 Due to the many toxins which are present in the world today, the lymphatic system carries a larger burden than ever before.
 A healthy, properly functioning lymphatic system is essential in helping the body detoxify and eliminate waste products.

 Third, the lymphatic system helps repair damaged cells while also delivering nutrients to them.
 This protects cells from further damage, allowing them to continue their functions in the body.

 The lymphatic system can become congested, which basically means that it becomes overwhelmed by a large burden of toxins and stressors.
 Lymphatic congestion can occur as a result of a wide variety of causes, including poor nutrition, sedentary lifestyle, and environmental exposures.
 When these causes accumulate in the body over time, diseases such as cancer can develop.

-Lymphatic drainage therapy is a non-invasive way to help the lymphatic system, and thus the body, function in a more optimal manner.
-Lymphatic drainage addresses lymphatic congestion by using a therapeutic device known as the XP2, which utilizes light and sound vibrations to help move lymph where it needs to go.
+Lymphatic therapy, which is also sometimes referred to as lymphatic drainage therapy or assisted lymphatic therapy, is a non-invasive way to help the lymphatic system, and thus the body, function in a more optimal manner.
+Lymphatic therapy addresses lymphatic congestion by using a therapeutic device known as the XP2, which utilizes light and sound vibrations to help move lymph where it needs to go.
 We have found this treatment modality to be enjoyable for patients while also being quite beneficial.